rainplus/web-ext-reference/05_Concepts/06_Content_Security_Policy/Content_Security_Policy.md

 ### Location of script and object resources

-Under the default CSP you may only load [<script>](/en- US/docs/Web/HTML/Element/script) and [<object>](/en- US/docs/Web/HTML/Element/object) resources that are local to the extension.
-For example, consider a line like this in an extension's document:
+Under the default CSP you may only load [<script>](/en-US/docs/Web/HTML/Element/script) and [<object>](/en-US/docs/Web/HTML/Element/object) resources that are local to the extension.For example, consider a line like this in an extension's document:

      <script src="https://code.jquery.com/jquery-2.2.4.js"></script>

 This will no longer load the requested resource: it will fail silently, and any object which you expected to be present from the resource will not be found.
 There are two main solutions to this:

   * download the resource, package it in your extension, and refer to this version of the resource